 Another helpful resource includes Alzheimer’s Facts and Figures provided by the Alzheimer’s Association.

-If you have any concerns that you, or someone in your life, may be experiencing any of the signs of dementia or Alzheimer’s disease, check out the Alzheimer’s Disease and Memory Disorders Center at BCM and the Geriatric Medicine Associates at Baylor Clinic.
+If you have any concerns that you, or someone in your life, may be experiencing any of the signs of dementia or Alzheimer’s disease, check out the Alzheimer’s Disease and Memory Disorders Center at Baylor.

 -By Andy Phifer and Jordan Magaziner